The process of finding balance is creative.

 Hello, I’m Dana Dart-McLean

 I am a psychotherapist working in community mental health and private practice.
-I have an MA in Clinical Psychology with a focus on Expressive Art Therapy from California Institute of Integral Studies.
-Since 2014, I’ve worked with adults, children, couples, and families to support people with emotional awareness and personal growth.
-I’ve worked extensively with trauma, mood disorders, substance misuse, and many other issues that interfere with experiencing joy and authenticity.
+I have an MA in Psychology with a focus on Expressive Art Therapy from California Institute of Integral Studies.
+Since 2014, I’ve worked with adults, children, couples, and families to support people with regaining stability and personal growth.
+I’ve worked extensively with trauma, mood disorders, substance misuse, and many other issues that interfere with experiencing joy and tolerating life’s challenges.
 I incorporate mindfulness, psychodynamic, somatic, and attachment-based therapies into sessions to support you to understand how the past impacts you today, to feel at home in your body, and to deepen your capacity for compassion with yourself and others.
 My clients find our work in sessions frees up energy so they can move forward in life.

 In addition to providing therapy, I’m a painter and facilitate workshops on painting for increasing calm and creative flow.
 I also provide coaching to creatives wanting support with realizing goals.
-I am honored and inspired to support people in their progress towards balance and meaning.
+I am honored and inspired to support people in their progress towards balance.

 A space to get curious about your process

-Painful emotions, thoughts, and sensations are symptoms signaling possibilities for deeper self-knowledge.
+Painful emotions, thoughts, and sensations are symptoms signaling the way to deeper self-knowledge.
 From this knowledge of yourself, compassion, joy, and a sense of vitality are more readily available.
 When you know and trust yourself, the changes you want to make are clearer and occur more easily.

 We will explore what feels most pressing to you right now.
 Past experiences shape our current choices.
-Becoming curious about your patterns can reveal areas for growth.
-Anxiety can show up as feeling overwhelmed, numb, irritable, bullied by your inner critic, blocked from being present in the moment.
-With a safe, nurturing space to explore your thoughts, feelings, and somatic experience, it’s possible to connect with your strength and resilience to identify these patterns and shift harmful ones.
+Becoming curious about your current patterns reveals areas for growth.
+With a safe, nurturing space to explore your thoughts, feelings, and somatic experience, you connect with your strength and resilience to identify these patterns and shift harmful ones.
 Implementing new beneficial patterns is an individual process.
 My work with clients focuses on identifying what works and doesn’t work with specificity and care for your singular experience.

 Respect trauma responses.